zhaime/zoehaime/content/home/experience.md

   date_start = "2021-12-01"
   date_end = ""
   description = """
-  Currently working on - Digital Dialoges: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.
+  Currently working on - Digital Dialoges: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.<br>

     Responsibilities include: